sarthaksharmacs22/Final_ALPR_System/README.md

 Copyright (c) [Year] [Your Name/Company Name].
 All Rights Reserved.

-Unauthorized copying, modification, distribution, or use of this code, in whole or in part, is strictly prohibited without the express written permission of [Your Name/Company Name].
+Unauthorized copying, modification, distribution, or use of this code, in whole or in part, is strictly prohibited without the express written permission of SARTHAK SHARMA / TBFC BUSINESS SOLUTIONS PVT LTD.

 For licensing inquiries or to request permission to use this software, please contact [sarthaksharma1237@gmail.com].